 Think of the time when you were a kid and your mom would forcibly make you finish all your plate and eat all the gross broccoli and artichokes.
 It was such a horror back in the day, but now, you should probably be thanking her.
 In fact, those fruits and vegetables you refused to eat are so vital to your growth and well-being that they have been classified as “superfoods”.

 Knowledge of the different types of superfoods can shield you from buying over-hyped supplements that carry little or no benefits.
-Find out more at Slow Food Nation about these various types and how they affect individual’s choices.
+Find out more at Slow Food Nation about these various types and how they affect an individual’s choices.
 Here is a brief best superfoods list:

 Rich in fibers and vitamins, strawberries, blueberries, and cranberries may help lower your risk of developing chronic diseases, curb stress, and prevents memory loss.